akmalefs/akmalefs/README.md

 - 🌱 Currently in a love hate relationship with frontend
 - 👨‍💻 Figma for Design Assets [@applepe](https://figma.com/@applepe)

-## About Me 🧏‍♂️

-I'm designer and developer with an interest in merging design aesthetics and code functionality.
-Combining UI design skills with expertise in HTML, CSS, and JavaScript.
-Always eager to collaborate on projects that blend aesthetics and technology.
-Let's connect to create exceptional digital experiences!

 ## Web Programming 💻

 [![My Skills](https://skillicons.dev/icons?i=html,css,js,bootstrap,tailwind)](https://skillicons.dev)